akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

 * Open eclipse and use File->Import to import new maven projects
 * Select the OpenRobertaParent directory and tick all related projects to import
 * Right click OpenRobertaServer project, go to **properties -> java build path -> projects** and add all robot plugin projects and click apply.

+You are now running OpenRoberta server locally on tour machine and can edit all the code and see the effect in the browser at localhost:1999

+### Start the server
+* Go to OpenRobertaServer project (de.fhg.iais.roberta.main) locate and run as java program ServerStarter.java
+  * This will immediately start the server, but paths to the compiler are not correct until now
+  * Terminate the server with a click on the red square
 * Go to run configurations in Eclipse (drop-down arrow next to green run button), select ServerStarter and go to Arguments.
-In this tab add:
-`-d database.parentdir=<path to git repository>/OpenRobertaParent/OpenRobertaServer/`
+  * in Program Arguments add: `-d database.parentdir=<path to git repository>/OpenRobertaParent/OpenRobertaServer/`
-* Go to OpenRobertaParent/OpenRobertaServer copy the dbBase folder to db-x.y.z (current version of the server)
-* Go to OpenRobertaServer project (de.fhg.iais.roberta.main) locate and run as java program ServerStarter.java

-You are now running OpenRoberta server locally on tour machine and can edit all the code and see the effect in the browser at localhost:1999
+  * in Working directory: Check Other and add: `<path to your git repo>/robertalab/`

 ### Possible errors

-If you encounter an error with "...db parent folder OpenRobertaServer..." go to run configurations in Eclipse (drop-down arrow next to green run button), select ServerStarter and go to Arguments.
+If you encounter an error with hibernate go to run configurations in Eclipse (drop-down arrow next to green run button), select ServerStarter and go to Arguments, add this argument as well:
-In this tab add:
-`-d database.parentdir=<path to git repository>/OpenRobertaParent/OpenRobertaServer/`
-argument and now the database will be found.
-If you have errors with hibernate, add this argument as well:
 `-d hibernate.connection.url=jdbc:hsqldb:file:<path to git repository>/OpenRobertaParent/OpenRobertaServer/db-<insert version here>/openroberta-db`

 After updating certain resources or if something gets cached and does not change, right click on any project and go to Maven->Update project, in the window that pops up, select all related projects and update.

 If you encounter "name of robot" has invalid factory - class not found exception - this is due to the fact that your classpath is not updated.
 Right click OpenRobertaServer project, go to properties -> java build path -> projects and add all robot plugin projects and click apply.
 Now all needed classes should be on the class path.